How Will the Family Court Make a Decision about My Children?

 The first step of the case will be a First Hearing Dispute Resolution Appointment (FHDRA).
 This will usually happen between 4-6 weeks after you make an application to Court.

 If you and the child’s other parent cannot come to an agreement at the FHDRA, then the Court may ask you to go to a Final Hearing immediately.
 If more information is needed for the Court to assess the parents’ different positions, you may need to make statements of evidence.
-Your Solicitor can advise you on how to do this.
+Your solicitor can advise you on how to do this.

 When the Court has all the information it needs, the Judge will make a decision at a Final Hearing.
 At a Final Hearing the Court will make whatever Order it believes is needed for your child.